 What makes Goa so special is the variety of activities it presents to those willing to experience it.
 From some of the best yoga retreats to fun in the water, there’s something for all age groups and all tastes.

-A visit to Goa, especially your first, can be a little unnerving with so many options at hand but if you take it slow, plan a little in advance, there’s a good chance that you’ll leave with memories that will stay with you for a long time.
+A visit to Goa, especially your first, can be a little unnerving with so many options at hand.
+But if you take it slow, and plan a little in advance, there’s a good chance that you’ll leave with memories that will stay with you for a long time.

-Stay: Everyone wants that perfect beach view when staying near the sea and while there’s obviously no harm in that, one must explore other, more inward resort options as well, especially in Goa since that provides a unique opportunity to explore a different side of the region.
+Everyone wants that perfect beach view when staying in Goa.
+While there’s obviously no harm in that, one must explore other, more inward resort options as well.
+These resorts provide a unique opportunity to explore a different side of the region.

 And then there is the locally produced cashew or toddy-palm liquor, Feni, which is trademark Goa and demands at least a taste when there.

-Activities: There is an abundance of activities to partake in when exploring Goa; One can rent a jet-ski, practice other adventurous beach side excursions or simply spend a day in the sun, by the water, doing absolutely nothing.
+There is an abundance of activities to partake in when exploring Goa.
+One can rent a jet-ski, practice other adventurous beachside excursions or simply spend a day in the sun, by the water, doing absolutely nothing.

 Those interested in nature can plan a visit to the Salim Ali Bird Sanctuary or to Dudhsagar Falls for a refreshing and scenic view.

-But, if your favourite activity is shopping, then Goa has some famous flea-markets during the week and weekend that draw visitors from all over.
+But, if your favourite activity is shopping, then Goa has some famous flea-markets during the week and weekends that draw visitors from all over.

-Heritage: Last but certainly not the least, Goa is a lot more than resorts, the sea, and the beach.
+Last but certainly not least, Goa is a lot more than resorts, the sea, and the beach.
 The Portuguese influence is evident everywhere you travel within the state.

-Over the years Goa has been balancing on a thin line wherein it has fumbled between being the number one tourist destination of the country to a few cases of illegal activities.
-Nevertheless, Goa is what you want it to be.
+Over the years, Goa has been balancing on a thin line.
+It has fumbled between being the number one tourist destination of the country and a few cases of illegal activities involving drugs.